 What is Intensive Outpatient Programming (IOP)?

 Intensive outpatient programming (IOP), is a level of care that acts as a buffer between PHP and outpatient (OP).
 It is less structured and time-consuming than PHP, but more demanding and intensive than regular OP.
-At Woburn Wellness Addiction Treatment, the IOP program runs five days a week from 9:00 A.M. to 12:30 P.M.
+At Woburn Addiction Treatment, the IOP program runs five days a week from 9:00 A.M. to 12:30 P.M.
 During these 3.5 hours, patients participate in group and individual therapies just like they would in PHP.

 IOP may also be held in the evenings, offering treatment to those who may not be able to attend a daytime program.
 Evening or nighttime IOP is the same as daytime IOP, but it often only runs four days a week instead of five.